retreev/PangLib/Documentation/Formats/SEQ.md

 Inside the named loops, there are also timing definitions, written like labels, just with numbers (e.g. `0000:`), the 4-number style let's us assume that the time unit is either milliseconds or frames.

-If there is a command that only starts with a colon instead of a timing definition, it's probably attached to the last timing definition, or just using the same time.
+If there is a command that only starts with a colon instead of a timing definition, it's probably a timeless function, related to the whole sequence, rather than a parent call or something else in the file, we just give it a timing value of `null`.

 ## Sequence Commands